-Dominique convenes all Animal Ecology courses at the Fraser Coast campus.
+Dominique is a Lecturer in Animal Ecology at the Moreton Bay campus.
 Dominique's research interests encompass two major avenues of study: 1) The proximate and ultimate sources of selection contributing to the evolution of vocalizations, especially birdsong; and 2) The impact of anthropogenic activities such as urbanization, noise and land use changes on vertebrate populations.
 Dominique uses a very interdisciplinary and broad-scale approach to investigate these themes, incorporating genetics, bioacoustics, ecology, physiology and even neuroscience.

 Dominique also has an interest in Bayesian statistics, ornithological methods and evidence-based university teaching.